Aug 14 2013 - 1 Corinthians 9:1-18 – Not hindering the gospel

-Many at Corinth were jealous of their rights.
+Paul’s argument in these verses seems to have been prompted by two issues he had become aware of in Corinth.
+Firstly, as we saw yesterday, there were those at Corinth who were jealous – even boastful – of their rights.
 Paul seeks to show that such a preoccupation is incompatible with the gospel.

-Lord, let this be my determined aim, “I will put up with anything rather than hinder the gospel of Christ.”
+Lord, fill me with the Spirit of Christ that I may make this my determined aim and daily practice; “I will put up with anything rather than hinder the gospel of Christ.”